 What are the Cons of the Taft Federal Prison Camp?

-The biggest draw back at Taft, for me, was that visiting was only available one day each week.
+The biggest drawback at Taft, for me, was that visiting was only available one day each week.
 I am very close with my wife.
 We would have liked to visit more frequently.
-Some camps offer visiting three days each week.
+Some camps offer to visit three days each week.
 Also, the Jpay email system as it is used in the Taft Federal Prison Camp is not as good as the email system in the BOP.
 It’s not as good because Jpay has functionality limits that do not exist in the BOP.
 Still, email was not available to me during my first 24 years of imprisonment.
 I could always see the good in the Taft prison camp.

 How was the Food at the Taft Federal Prison Camp?